Young Artists' Scheme 17/18

 Charity information: St. John's, Smith Square

 Feedback from higher education institutions and conservatoires highlight the lack of supportive and long-term progression pathways open for young musicians looking to succeed in a career in the music industry after they complete their studies.

-Young musicians at the start of their careers lack the networks and industry connections that can give them sustained, long-term performance opportunities, vital to build their audience base and profile.
+Young musicians at the start of their careers have very few networks and industry connections, which are important to get concerts and build their audience base and profile.

-The Young Artists’ Scheme gives crucial experience and support to those seeking to sustain a career in the music industry.
+The Young Artists’ Scheme gives crucial experience and support to those seeking a career in the music industry.

-Young Artists undertake a residency in partnership with St John's Smith Square offers selected Young Artists a year's residency with the concert hall and the opportunity to programme 3 concerts, commission new work and develop skills in delivering outreach projects.
-Young Artists are afforded access to the professional team at St John's Smith Square to design marketing, PR and funding strategies and deliver successful projects
+Young Artists undertake a residency in partnership with St John's Smith Square and programme three public concerts, commission new work and develop outreach projects.
+Young Artists can access the skills and experience of the professional team at St John's Smith Square to design marketing, PR and funding strategies and deliver successful music projects

 To improve artists' skills, knowledge and confidence in key areas of working in the music industry